jwil007/wlan-autoroam/README.md

 # wlan-autoroam-cli
-This project uses native Linux tools (wpa_cli, wpa_supplicant, and journalctl) to automatically scan and roam (reassociate) to BSSIDs in your ESS.
+This project uses native Linux tools (iw, wpa_cli, wpa_supplicant, and journalctl) to automatically scan and roam (reassociate) to BSSIDs in your ESS.
 It checks the current SSID you are connected to and identifies candidate APs to roam to above a configurable RSSI threshold.
 The roaming process is sequenced in descending order of RSSI, with the final roam being a return to the original BSSID.

 ## Requirements
 A Linux box with a Wi-Fi interface connect to an SSID.
-Python3, wpa_cli, wpa_supplicant, and journalctl.
+Python3, iw, wpa_cli, wpa_supplicant, and journalctl.

 ## Usage
  `python3 main.py -i wlan0 -r -75 -d 'logfile.txt'`